Oakland International Airport

 GMT –8 (GMT –7 from the second Sunday in March to the first Sunday in November).

 Tel: +1 510 563 3300.

-The Rental Car Center is open 24 hours and has all rental companies in one location, including Alamo, Avis, Budget, Dollar, Enterprise, Firefly, Forx, Hertz, National and Thrifty.
+The Rental Car Center is open 24 hours and has all rental companies in one location, including Alamo, Avis, Budget, Dollar, Enterprise, Firefly, Fox, Hertz, National and Thrifty.
 A rental car shuttle bus ferries passengers between the terminals and Rental Car Center every 10 minutes.
 Prior booking is recommended.

 Taxis, limos and a shuttle service are available from outside the airport.
 Taxi services are provided by Friendly Cab and Veteran's Cab.
-The taxi fare to the city centre is about $50.

 There are four parking options at Oakland International - the premier, hourly, daily and economy lots.
-The premier lots, for VIPs, are closest to the terminal and cost $3 for every half hour for the first five hours, and $36 for 5-24 hours.
+The premier lots are closest to the terminal and cost $3 for every half hour for the first five hours, and $36 for 5-24 hours.
 The hourly lot is the next closest car park and is probably best for short-term or overnight parking.
 It costs $2 per half hour (up to 5 hours), or $32 for 5-24 hours.
 The daily and economy lots are furthest from the terminal, but offer the cheapest parking at $2 per half hour with a daily maximum of $22 and $16 respectively.

 Flights to Oakland International Airport come in on airlines such as Southwest Airlines (the busiest carrier at the airport), Alaska Air, Horizon Air, Delta Airlines, JetBlue, Hawaiian Airlines and US Airlines.
 The airport sees flights to and from cities across the US, as well as a few from Mexico, and chartered flights to Cuba.